Peshawar Khyber Pakhtunkhwa, Pakistan Travel Guide

 Operate from 9 AM to 5 PM, Monday to Friday, closed during weekends and public holidays.

 Men typically shake hands with other men.
 Avoid physical contact with women unless they initiate it.
-A polite nod or "Assalam-o-Alaikum" is suitable for women.
+A polite nod or "Assalam-o-Alaikum" is appropriate for women.
 Always use your right hand when greeting, eating, or exchanging items.

 Dine with your right hand.
 Wait for your host or elder to begin eating.
 Food waste is generally frowned upon.
 Tipping is appreciated but not mandatory.
 Always get consent before taking pictures of people.